tc39/notes/meetings/2023-11/november-27.md

 DE: Well, I hope we can have this communication about Trusted Types so it can move forward because this isn’t asking for very much.
 The design space is small.
 Let’s try to go through it.

-RPR: All right.
-That’s the end of the queue.
+RPR: That’s the end of the queue.
 And Nicolo?

 NRO: Let’s separate the `eval()` and `new Function()` parts.
 For `eval()`, I want to ask if we do have consensus on passing the string to the host.
 And alongside with that, a way like also passing some enum, to distinguish between direct and indirect eval given the concerns with direct eval.
 This is just passing the string to avoid changing the order in which operations currently happen in eval.
 In the future, if you want to potentially change the order, we can also pass the object.
 And this is just for `eval()`, and not `new Function()`, for now.
 So is there any concern with passing this info to the host?

 SYG: Responding to the enum, is there a use case from the CSP side or the trusted type side to use that eval.
-Does anything –
+Does anything??

 NRO: There have been some ideas about potentially having something in direct eval because it’s much easier to validate security properties of indirect eval than of direct eval.
 But it’s not a concrete proposal yet.
 It’s mostly discussions going on and RegExp and having to avoid coming back here again, asking for this change, given that it’s very minimal and doesn’t affect how things currently work.